m-d-grunnill/BEAST_pype-documentation/BDSKY-Serial-Workflow.md

 ## Examples of running the BDSKY-Serial Workflow

-Here we demonstrate the workflow outputs via running the example parameterization in [parameters/sbatch_run_examples](https://github.com/m-d-grunnill/BEAST_pype/tree/main/parameters/sbatch_run_examples) and [parameters/locally_run_examples](https://github.com/m-d-grunnill/BEAST_pype/tree/main/parameters/locally_run_examples).Launching any of the workflows with any of the example parameterization demonstrated here will create a directory starting with either `SBATCH-Test-BDSKY-Serial_*` or `LOCAL-Test-BDSKY-Serial_*` containing a **time stamped** folder (format 'YYYY-MM-DD_hour-min-sec').
+Here we demonstrate the workflow outputs via running the example parameterization in [parameters/sbatch_run_examples](https://github.com/m-d-grunnill/BEAST_pype/tree/main/parameters/sbatch_run_examples) and [parameters/locally_run_examples](https://github.com/m-d-grunnill/BEAST_pype/tree/main/parameters/locally_run_examples).
+Launching any of the workflows with the example parameterization demonstrated here will create a directory starting with either `SBATCH-Test-BDSKY-Serial_*` or `LOCAL-Test-BDSKY-Serial_*` containing a **time stamped** folder (format 'YYYY-MM-DD_hour-min-sec').

 If you [launched a workflow via slurm](Overview-of-running-workflows.md#running-on-hpc-via-sbatch), shortly after the BDSKY-Serial workflow is launched a running copy of [BDSKY-Serial workflow notebook](https://github.com/m-d-grunnill/BEAST_pype/blob/main/workflows/BDSKY-Serial.ipynb)